Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 - Go to auth.zenovay.com

-- Enter an email from your verified domain
+- Choose Sign in with SSO and enter an email from your verified domain

 - Authenticate with your IdP

-- Verify successful return to the Zenovay dashboard
+- Verify you return to the Zenovay dashboard

-Before enforcing SSO, ensure at least one Owner account can still sign in via email/password as a backup in case of an IdP outage.
+Before enforcing SSO, make sure at least one Owner account can still sign in via email/password as a backup in case of an IdP outage.
+Zenovay shows a confirmation warning before enforcement is turned on.

 User Attribute Mapping